 Diffusion: Use three to four drops in the diffuser of your choice.

 Internal use: Dilute one drop in 4 fl. oz. of liquid.

 Topical use: Apply one to two drops to desired area.
-Dilute with doTERRA Fractionated Coconut Oil to minimize any skin sensitivity
+Dilute with a carrier oil to minimize any skin sensitivity.
+See additional precautions below.

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.

-- Promotes healthy respiratory function and clear breathing*
+- When ingested, promotes healthy respiratory function and clear breathing*

 - Repels bugs naturally